sebastianromerocruz/CS122-material/src/20-midterm-2-review/README.md

 We'll be testing our understanding of object-oriented programming concepts by creating objects that simulate a city's public underground trains (I've based this on the NYC subway because it's just another excused to make fun of it).

 Subway trains are themselves trains, but there are certainly other types of trains that we could think of: bullet trains, freight trains, overground trains, etc..
-To accomodate for this variety, we will also be creating a general class to represent every kind of train, from which the Subway will get some of its properties from.
+To accommodate for this variety, we will also be creating a general class to represent every kind of train, from which the Subway will get some of its properties from.

 <br>